quioteframework/quioteframework.github.io/src/content/docs/propulsion/reference/schema.md

 description: The schema.xml element and attribute reference — <database>, <table>, <column>, <foreign-key>, <index>, <behavior>, column types, and vendor info.
 ---

 The schema for `schema.xml` contains a small number of elements with required and optional attributes.
-Propulsion's generator ships an XSD (`generator/resources/xsd/database.xsd`) that can be used to validate your `schema.xml` document, and the console automatically validates against it when you build your SQL and Object Model (unless `propulsion.schema.validate` is set to `false`).
+Propulsion's generator ships an XSD (`generator/resources/xsd/database.xsd`) that you can point an XML-aware editor at for autocompletion, but note that the build pipeline does not itself validate `schema.xml` against this XSD — `schema.xml` is parsed directly by a hand-written reader, so a malformed attribute is only caught if that reader happens to reject it.

 This format is essentially unchanged from Propel 1 — the differences called out on this page are the column types Propulsion dropped (`GEOMETRY`, `SET`, `UUID`, `UUID_BINARY`) and class-name renames (`Propel*` → `Propulsion*`) where they appear in attribute values.